kimoppalfens/kimoppalfens.github.io/_posts/2016-10-13-SCCM-LTSB - The do NOT use Edition.md

 ---
-Title: ConfigMgr LTSB, The do NOT Use, Edition
+title:  "ConfigMgr LTSB, The do NOT use Ed.!"

+categories:
+  - SCCM
+tags:
+  - LTSB SCCM
 ---
 Really, I can't be more clear than that, don't ever use it.
 ## Intro ##